mlc-ai/mlc-llm/README.md

   </tbody>
 </table>

+## News

+* [08/25/2023] CodeLlama support is up.
+* [08/14/2023] [[Post]](https://blog.mlc.ai/2023/08/09/GPU-Accelerated-LLM-on-Orange-Pi) Mali GPU support is up on Orange Pi.
+* [08/09/2023] [[Post]](https://blog.mlc.ai/2023/08/09/Making-AMD-GPUs-competitive-for-LLM-inference) ROCm backend is mature to use.
+* [08/02/2023] [Dockerfile](https://github.com/mlc-ai/llm-perf-bench/) is released for CUDA performance benchmarking.
+* [07/19/2023] Support for Llama2-7B/13B/70B is up.
+* [05/22/2023] [[Post]](https://blog.mlc.ai/2023/05/22/bringing-open-large-language-models-to-consumer-devices) RedPajama support is up.
+* [05/08/2023] [[Post]](https://blog.mlc.ai/2023/05/08/bringing-hardware-accelerated-language-models-to-android-devices) MLC LLM is now available on Android.
+* [05/01/2023] [[Post]](https://blog.mlc.ai/2023/05/01/bringing-accelerated-llm-to-consumer-hardware) MLC LLM is released with Metal, Vulkan and CUDA backends.
+* [04/14/2023] [WebLLM](https://github.com/mlc-ai/web-llm) is released prior to MLC LLM with WebGPU and WebAssembly backend.

+## Getting Started

+Please visit our [documentation](https://llm.mlc.ai/docs/index.html#getting-started) for detailed instructions.

+## Prebuilt model support

-**Prebuilt model support.** MLC LLM supports a wide range of model architectures and variants.
+MLC LLM supports a wide range of model architectures and variants.
 We have the following prebuilts which you can use off-the-shelf.
-Visit [Prebuilt Models](https://llm.mlc.ai/docs/prebuilt_models.html) to see the full list.
+Visit [Prebuilt Models](https://llm.mlc.ai/docs/prebuilt_models.html) to see the full list, and [Compile Models via MLC](https://llm.mlc.ai/docs/compilation/compile_models.html) to see how to use models not on this list.

 <table style="width:100%">
   <thead>